cryologger/glacier-velocity-tracker/README.md

-# Cryologger - Glacier Velocity Measurement System
+# Cryologger - Glacier Velocity Measurement System (GVMS)

 ![Image](https://github.com/adamgarbo/Cryologger_Glacier_Velocity_Measurement_System/blob/main/Archive/v1.0/Images/DSC_1890.JPG)

 ** ***Work in progress*** **

-## Introduction
+## 1.0 Introduction
-A low-cost, open-source glacier velocity measurement system based on the u-blox ZED-F9P GNSS receiver and powered by the SparkFun MicroMod Artemis Processor and Data Logging Carrier Board.
+The low-cost, open-source Cryologger glacier velocity measurement system (GVMS) is designed to measure the daily displacement and annual velocities of glaciers in the Canadian Arctic.
+It is based on the u-blox ZED-F9P GNSS receiver and powered by the SparkFun MicroMod Artemis Processor and Data Logging Carrier Board.

-## Methods
+## 2.0 Methods

-### Design Principles
+### 2.1 Design

+Constructed using off-the-shelf components, the Cryologger GVMS design is planned for extended deployments of one year or more and is capable of providing long-term GNSS measurements.

+#### 2.1.1 Design principles

+The design of the glacier velocity measurement system places emphasis on the following design principles:
 * Inexpensive
+* Off-the-shelf components
+* Modular
+* Extensible
+* Power-efficient
+* Open-source
-* Power efficienct
+* User friendly
 * Robust
-* User friendly
-* Off-the-shelf components

-### Bill of Materials
+#### 2.1.2 Bill of materials

 **Table 1.** Components making up the glacier velocity measurement system, current as of April 3, 2021.